lucienimmink/art-downloader/README.md

 - `--skipAlbums` will skip all processing for albums.
 - `--printArtistsWithoutArt` will print a list of all artists and their MBID for which no art is found.
 - `--printArtists` will print a list of all artists and their MBID.
-- `--printAlbums` will print a lit of all albums and the URL to the source of the art
+- `--printAlbums` will print a list of all albums and the URL to the source of the art

 > Tip: you can export the output of `--printArtists` and `--printAlbums` to a file.
 For example: `npm run start --printAlbums > albums.txt`